samuelborrasca/D5akl/README.md

 The homerow mods stayed mostly the same but the layers are adjusted for my liking.
 My version is done with Kanata.

+The homerow mods were carefully adjusted for no misfires while typing, and it's been working well so far.

+## Layout

 Base layer alpha keys & vertical bigram combos:
 ![alt text][base]